 Skip to Main Content

-What to know first: A home improvement loan is a personal loan designed to help you finance a home renovation or repair project.
-These loans can be used to improve just about any indoor or outdoor space within your property.
-Home improvement loan rates currently range from about 8 percent to about 36 percent.
+What to know first: The best home improvement loans offer a wide range of loan amounts, terms and APRs (annual percentage rates) to help you finance a home renovation or repair project.
+These personal loans can be used to improve just about any indoor or outdoor space within your property and funds are typically available the day after approval.
+Home improvement loan rates currently range from about 7 percent to about 36 percent.

 Check your personalized rates